Engee documentation

 • Input (input) is a window for entering data.

-masks script pool 3
+masks script pool 3 en

-Example of input field
+example of the input field

 Create an empty code cell and add an input field mask with the following settings:

-masks script pool 9
+masks script pool 9 en

 We get the following option:

-masks script pool 10
+masks script pool 10 en

-Based on the name of the variable, we need the date of birth, not today’s date (set automatically by the system), so let’s change the date to the correct one.
-You can change the date both in the mask and in the code cell itself, just by setting the correct date instead of the specified "2025-01-16".
+Based on the name of the variable, we need the date of birth, not today’s date (set automatically by the system), so we’ll change the date to the desired one.
+You can change the date both in the mask and in the code cell itself.
+When you remove the date mask, you can see that the placeholder is working correctly and improving the user experience.:

 masks script pool 11

-masks script pool 5
+masks script pool 5 en

 Create an empty code cell and add a Markdown mask with the following settings:

-masks script pool 12
+masks script pool 12 en

 | --------- | -------- |

-masks script pool 13
+masks script pool 13 en

-# @markdown # Построение синусойды
+# @markdown # Constructing a sine wave

 # @markdown